apeluso03/Byte_The_Bullet/docs/egdd.md

 - Reload(R)
 - Coding (keyboard)

-\# Rules
+# Rules

 The player will have weapons that resemble coding techniques, i.e. bubble sort, loops, etc. Some will have finite ammo resources that the player will have to keep track of.
 Puzzles will be solved with the items/weapons that you find as well as with traditional coding on the player’s keyboard.
 The player will “win” when they complete all of the coding puzzles correctly in the dungeon.

-\# Objects/Entities
+# Objects/Entities

-\- Enemies
+- Enemies
-\- Weapons
+- Weapons
-\- Passive Items
+- Passive Items
-\- Dungeon Rooms
+- Dungeon Rooms
-\- Chests
+- Chests

-\#\# Core Gameplay Mechanics (Detailed)
+## Core Gameplay Mechanics

-\- Player Movement\*: The player can move in 8 directions using WASD to move around the dungeon and evade enemies.
+- Player Movement*: The player can move in 8 directions using WASD to move around the dungeon and evade enemies.
 They are also equipped with a dodge roll which will help with extra evasive maneuvers when things are dire.
-\- Combat: The player will be equipped with a weapon to fight monsters that they will encounter in the dungeon.
+- Combat: The player will be equipped with a weapon to fight monsters that they will encounter in the dungeon.
 These weapons will be based on sorting algorithms and will be varying in power.
 They will have a limited ammo supply, so players will need to reload them if all of their ammo is expunged.
 The enemies that you fight in combat will also vary in power, some will be stronger than others.
 If a player loses all of their hit points in combat, the game will end and they must restart.
-\- Coding Challenges: The main learning aspect of the game will be through in-game Coding Challenges.
+- Coding Challenges: The main learning aspect of the game will be through in-game Coding Challenges.
 The player will need to answer a coding question in order to progress to a new area or unlock a chest.
 The questions will be varying in difficulty depending on how useful the result of answering the question will be to the player.
 These questions will either have the player enter a virtual codespace and fix code or answer a multiple choice question.

-\#\# Feedback
+## Feedback

 Hitting enemies and getting hit will play a sound effect that tells you when you are dealing and taking damage.
 A sound effect will also play when the player runs out of ammo and tries to shoot, indicating that they must reload.